-It can act as both a preventative tactic and cure for numerous fungus and insect problems.
-It also helps to keep the impact of the pest population to a minimum without harming beneficial organisms.
-This means you can keep a balanced ecosystem at your farm.
+Lots of cannabis cultivators want their grow operation to be as natural as possible, which makes neem oil a must-have product.
+It can be both a preventative tactic and a cure for numerous fungal and insect problems.
+Plus, it can minimize the impact of the pest population without harming beneficial organisms.
+This helps you keep a balanced ecosystem at your farm.

 Many synthetic fertilizers and nutrients claim to be all-natural, but unfortunately, many are far from it.
 There are authentic organic alternatives, like diatomaceous earth, that work, but they aren’t nearly as effective as neem oil.

 Research shows that there is a huge difference in the adverse effects that may come from chemical-laden products.
 So even if you plan to stay 100% organic, it’s still worth learning the ins and outs of the trade that will help you to naturally cultivate and protect a plentiful crop.